 We have wheelchairs available for transfer to the visitor centre from the car park.
 There is a free phone in the car park to enable you to contact visitor reception on arrival to arrange this.

-Three manual wheelchairs and four powered mobility vehicles are available for loan up to 90 minutes at a time.
-The first hire of the day at 10am (11am during winter) can be booked, otherwise they are let out on a first come first served basis to maximise their use.
+Three manual wheelchairs and three powered mobility vehicles are available for loan up to 90 minutes at a time.
+Please call us on 01263 820550 to make a booking.

 Dogs including assistance dogs are permitted throughout the property (assistance dogs only in the Bower).
 We ask they are kept on a lead where cattle are grazing, in the car park and around the visitor facilities.